Frequently Asked Questions

 Q. Do I need to see my doctor before I start treatment?

-A. A physician’s referral is not required; however, checking with your physician is suggested in order to rule out other pathology and to prevent delay of appropriate treatment.
+A. No!
+A physician’s referral is not required; however, if you have particular health concerns, like Ehlers Danlos, chiari formation, lupus, recent surgery, severe unexplainable pain, etc., checking with your physician is suggested in order to rule out other pathology and to prevent delay of appropriate treatment.
 In some cases, the therapist may require a physician referral to be sure that there is not a serious underlying medical condition that needs to be addressed, or to verify that MTPT is appropriate in the presence of certain medical conditions.

 Q. How many sessions will it take to resolve my condition?